Genesis Owusu

-Kofi Owusu-Ansah (born 1998), known by his stage name Genesis Owusu, is a Ghanaian-Australian rapper and singer from Canberra.
-He is the younger brother of fellow hip hop rapper, Kojo Owusu-Ansah p.k.a.
-Citizen Kay.
+Kofi Owusu-Ansah (born 1998), known professionally as Genesis Owusu, is a Ghanaian-Australian rapper and singer from Canberra.
+He is the younger brother of fellow hip hop rapper Citizen Kay.
 Owusu's debut studio album, Smiling with No Teeth (March 2021), reached the ARIA Albums Chart top 30.
 At the 2021 ARIA Music Awards he won four trophies for Album of the Year, Best Hip Hop Release, Best Independent Release and Best Cover Art (latter shared with Bailey Howard).
+He released a critically acclaimed follow-up, Struggler, in 2023.
+Genesis Owusu's third studio album, Redstar Wu & the Worldwide Scourge, was released in 2026.

 Early life and education

 Genesis Owusu was born Kofi Owusu-Ansah in 1998 in Koforidua, Ghana.
 His older brother, Kojo (born ca. 1994), is also a rapper who performs as Citizen Kay.
 The family migrated to Canberra, Australia in 2000.

 He was dubbed "Genesis" by Kojo in primary school, who told his friends that his younger brother is Kofi: "his friends were like 'oh, what's your brother's name?' and he said 'Coffee' and they just didn't believe him, for whatever reason.
 So he just apparently made Genesis up on the spot, and since then it's just stuck."
 Owusu completed a Bachelor of Journalism at the University of Canberra in 2018.